-It offers Mission Viejo and Orange County patients a safe, gently and non-invasive solution that can be tailored to your individual condition and skin type, providing superior cosmetic results and outstanding satisfaction.
-This procedure is also referred to as photo-rejuvenation, fotofacial or photofacial.
+It offers Mission Viejo and Orange County patients a gentle, safe and non-invasive solution that is tailored to the individual needs of their skin type.
+IPL provides superior cosmetic results and outstanding satisfaction.
+This procedure is also referred to as fotofacial or photofacial and photo-rejuvenation.

 How Does the PhotoDerm Work?

-Pulses of a specific type of light (mostly infrared) are applied to the skin.
-This light is then absorbed by the skin creating warmth.
-Irregularities such as pigment marks, small veins or clusters of veins will naturally absorb more light.
-The brown and red pigmented cells in the skin then become much warmer than the healthy surrounding skin tissue.
-This heat process causes these cells to be reabsorbed by the body, in time fading away.
+Pulses of infrared light are applied to the patient’s skin.
+Then, the skin absorbs the light creating warmth.
+Skin irregularities such as small veins, or clusters of veins and pigment marks will naturally absorb more light.
+Brown and red pigmented cells will naturally become much warmer than the healthy skin tissue.
+This heat process causes these cells to be reabsorbed by the body which causes them to fade away with time.

 What Skin Problems Will PhotoDerm Improve?